Skip to main content

 IMG 0516IMG 0517

 On Sunday, after a delicious breakfast at the hotel (again a big thank-you to the hotel, which had bought extra vegan products for us), we set off for our next adventure.
 This time we took the bus, because we had to get to Gordola.
 In general it's no problem at all to get around Ticino by public transport, because on arrival at the hotel we were handed the Ticino Ticket right away.
 Besides free travel on all public transport, holders of the Ticino Ticket get discounts at various mountain railways and tourist attractions.
-That's of course a brilliant thing when, like us, you arrive by train — that way you can easily discover every corner of Ticino!
+The Ticino Ticket for overnight guests is handed out by more than 500 partner accommodations across Ticino.
+That's of course a brilliant thing when, like us, you arrive by train – that way you can easily discover every corner of Ticino!

 After barely 20 minutes (bus and a short walk), we arrived at the Parco Avventura – a ropes course where we spent Sunday morning.
 We were warmly welcomed by the owner Paolo Giovannini, who showed us everything.
 The park offers various climbing routes not just for children but for adults too.
 Between trees and platforms, different courses for all age groups are strung up, on which big and small can train their balance and prove their agility.
 The facility is incredibly well kept and tidy, and you can immediately tell how much heart and work is invested there.